 When crossing the border irregularly, a person may also address the SBGS with the intent to make an application.
 In such cases, a person should provide an explanation for the irregular border crossing into Ukraine.
 Following this, the SBGS shall hand over a person to the territorial body of the SMS within 24 hours.

-When a person residing in Ukraine on a regular basis finds themselves in circumstances when they cannot return to the country of their origin, a person shall address a territorial body of the SMS for making an application, until the end of the period of regular stay in Ukraine.[9]
+When a person residing in Ukraine on a regular basis finds themselves in circumstances when they cannot return to the country of their origin, they shall contact a territorial body of the SMS to make an application, before the end of their period of regular stay in Ukraine.[9]
+If they apply after the end of their regular stay, they do not lose the right to apply for refugee status or complementary protection.
+However, in practice, the SMS often refuses to accept such applications and imposes a fine for staying in Ukraine without a valid legal basis.[10]

 A territorial body of the SMS shall decide on registering and lodging the application within the same business day on which the application was made.[11]
 Ukrainian law refers to this stage as “deciding on the acceptance of an application for recognition as a refugee or a person in need of complementary protection”.[12]

-If the SMS registers and lodges the application, it issues the individual a certificate of asylum seeker (MSID, “dovidka”) which is valid for one month.[12]
-The SMS withdraws the national passport and/or identity documents from the applicant at this stage.[13]
+If the SMS registers and lodges the application, it issues the individual a certificate of asylum applicant (MSID, “dovidka”) which is valid for one month.[13]
+At this stage, the SMS withdraws any national passport and/or identity documents from the applicant.[14]

 The territorial body of the SMS may refuse to lodge the application in the following cases:

 When the person appeals against the refusal to lodge the application and confirms the appeal, the territorial body of the SMS issues an MSID for three months.
-The appeal is confirmed by the copy of the complaint against the decision of the territorial body of the SMS with supporting documents of its sending or, in case of appeal in court, a copy of the statement of claim with a stamp of the court on its acceptance or a copy of the court decision to open proceedings or a duly executed court summons.[15]
+The appeal is confirmed by (for the administrative review) providing a copy of the complaint against the decision of the territorial body of the SMS along with documents attesting the complaint has indeed been sent or, in case of appeal in court (judicial review), a copy of the statement of claim with a stamp of the court on its acceptance or a copy of the court decision to open proceedings or a duly executed court summons.[16]

 The preliminary examination of the lodged application is performed by a territorial body of the SMS.
 At this stage, a territorial body of the SMS shall decide on the asylum application within 15 business days.
 In Ukrainian legislation, this stage is described as “preliminary consideration of applications”.[17]